hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 1. Added start-up script to reset and enable root access via ssh.
 The script reads the device serial number and resets the root password with that.
 Do not try to reset the root password because that will last until next reboot.
 2. the `/bin` path contains `sfp_wan.sh_wind` and `check_sfp_link.sh_wind` scripts which are very similar to the standard `sfp_wan.sh` and `check_sfp_link.sh` scripts.
 If everything works with the original ones do not swap them.
-If you want to allow 2.5gbit HSGMII with AFM0003 sfp stick you need to swap and enable the `_wind` scripts.
+If you want to allow 2.5gbit HSGMII with the Technicolor AFM0003 SFP stick you need to swap and enable the `_wind` scripts.
 3. Additional packages installed: `mtr`, `htop`, `openvpn`, `wireguard`.

-{% include alert.html content="The openvpn and wireguard functionalities will not be directly usable in the Zyxel web interface, they are not supported.
-If you want to setup a vpn with openvpn or wireguard you must know how to use the command-line and do your own setup" alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="The OpenVPN and Wireguard functionalities will not be directly usable in the Zyxel web interface, they are not supported.
+If you want to setup a VPN with either protocol you must know how to use the command-line and do your own setup" alert="Info" icon="svg-info" color="blue" %}

-{% include alert.html content="Do not try to install packages directly from the internet with opkg update/install, the default repositories are not working and most likely if you edit them you'll end up breaking the partition overlay" alert="Warning" icon="svg-warning" color="red" %}
+{% include alert.html content="Do not try to install packages directly from the internet with opkg update/install, the default repositories are not working and, if you edit them, you'll most likely end up breaking the partition overlay" alert="Warning" icon="svg-warning" color="red" %}

 - [Firmware Version V5.70(ACDZ.0)C0_no-brand_pa_0.1](https://mega.nz/file/OJxBCKqR#z31OiJwY6_iaDtj_yrOTrx1oKnFEdnm4Rh0pi3wRtoE)